 How does our gender influence other dimensions of security culture?

-Despite displaying generally riskier behaviour than women, we also learnt that men are more likely report a higher understanding of security principles.
-The women we studied showed a higher acceptance for rules and displayed better security behaviour.
+Despite displaying generally riskier behavior than women, we also learnt that men are more likely report a higher understanding of security principles.
+The women we studied showed a higher acceptance for rules and displayed better security behavior.